|Holy Bible (Photo credit: Wikipedia)|

 Misconception 3: Atheists have never experienced religion.

 This is a rather strange misconception for two reasons.
-First, the overwhelming majority of atheists I've met were theists (usually Christians) at some prior point in their lives.
-Many were raised in Christian households, attended church, etc. Virtually all Christian denominations are represented in their backgrounds, ranging from progressive forms to fundamentalist versions.
+First, the overwhelming majority of atheists I've encountered were theists (usually Christians) at some prior point in their lives.
+Many were raised in Christian households, attended church, etc. Virtually all Christian denominations are represented in their backgrounds, ranging from liberal forms to fundamentalist versions.
 In most cases, their previous experience with religion was anything but fleeting, as they often identified as theists for several years or more.
 In fact, many were the strong, unquestioning sort of believers today's fundamentalists seek.

-The second reason I say that this is an odd misconception is that Christianity is such a central component of American culture that everyone residing in this country has experienced its influence throughout their lives.
+The second reason I say that this is an odd misconception is that Christianity is such a central component of U.S. culture that everyone residing in this country has experienced its influence throughout their lives.
 This influence is inescapable, as believers make up the vast majority.
 Thus, even the rare individual who was never a theist was still exposed to religion throughout his/her development.

 Misconception 4: Atheists have never read/don't understand the bible.